COPYRIGHT(C)2000 OUR-EXISTENCE.NET ALL RIGHTS RESERVED TOP Mail

 POWERS TO STOP OR TO PROPOSE TO STOP THE SERVICES OR PERMISSIONS WHICH THEY HAVE BEEN PROVIDING

-Powers to stop or to propose to stop services or permissions are contrastive to the armed forces.
-While the latter are powers when they function or propose to function, the former are powers when they stop functioning or propose to stop functioning.
+This power originates from their having been securing social rights in itself and are contrastive to armed forces.
+While it becomes clear that the latter are a power when they function or propose to function, it becomes clear that the former is a power when it stops functioning or proposes to stop functioning.

 DEMOCRATIC SYSTEMS WHICH NEED TO FUNCTION IN THE FUNCTIONS SECURING SOCIAL RIGHTS

-FUNCTIONS OF THE HUMAN RULE SECURING SOCIAL RIGHTS
+SUMMARY OF FUNCTIONS SECURING SOCIAL RIGHTS

 SOCIAL RIGHTS AND THE RIGHT TO EXIST IN GENERAL

-In order to secure social rights, the functions of the human rule need to research and develop science and technology for themselves and cooperate with public and private research institutes and enterprises.
-However, in order to secure the first part of the right to exist in general, that is, to abolish and prevent totally destructive means, the functions securing social rights should not research or develop those means or cooperate with those institutes or enterprises doing it.
-Such development and cooperation need to be banned by the constitution and law, and in order for them to be observed, the functions of the tule of law need to be restrained by the functions of the rule of law.
-From the beginning, it is true not only of the functions of the human rule or of the research, development, and so on of totally destructive means but also of all unconstitutional and illegal behaviors of all human beings and groups.
+In order to secure social rights, the functions securing social rights need to research and develop science and technology for themselves and cooperate with public and private research institutes and enterprises.
+In contrast, in order to secure the first part of the right to exist in general, that is, to abolish and prevent totally destructive means, the functions securing social rights should not research or develop those means or cooperate with those institutes or enterprises involved in that research or development.
+Such research, development, and cooperation, whether by public or private organizations, need to be banned by the constitution and laws, and in order for them to be observed, the functions securing social rights need to be restrained by the functions protecting liberal rights.
+From the beginning, it is true not only of the functions securing social rights or of the research, development, and so forth of totally destructive means but also of all unconstitutional and illegal behaviors of all public and private individuals and organizations.

-The propulsion which have developed and produced nuclear weapons since the middle of the twentieth century have been the complex of (1) the military, (2) the civilian officers controlling (1), (3) some scientists and technologists, (4) some enterprises, and (5) civil officers controlling (3)(4).
+The locomotive which has developed and produced nuclear weapons since the middle of the twentieth century has been the complex of (1) the military, (2) the civilian officers controlling (1), (3) some scientists and technologists, (4) some enterprises, and (5) civil officers controlling (3)(4).
 It has been the substance of what is called a "military-industrial complex."
-Such complexes in superpowers have produced nuclear weapons whose quality and quantity well surpass those which can destroy the whole of the opponent nations, which are unnecessary.
-Such a complex will be the propulsion for the development and production of super-biological weapons from now on.
-Out of such a complex, the functions of the human rule contain (5) and manage (3)(4).
-Therefore the functions of the human rule can dissolve such a complex, and can stop the development and production of totally destructive means.
+Such complexes in superpowers have produced the unnecessary nuclear weapons whose quality and quantity well surpass those which can destroy the whole of the opponent nations.
+Such complexes will be the locomotive for the development and production of super-biological weapons from now on.
+Out of such a complex, (5) are contained in the functions securing social rights, and (3)(4) are contained or administered by them.
+Therefore the functions securing social rights can dissolve such a complex, and can restrain the development and production of totally destructive means.

-In those ways, the functions of the human rule securing social rights have the functions to secure the right to exist in general, too.
-After all, in order to secure the right to exist in general, it is possible and necessary that the functions of the rule of law protecting liberal rights and the functions of the human rule securing social rights function separately and in different ways.
+After all, in order to secure the right to exist in general, it is possible and necessary that the functions protecting liberal rights and the functions securing social rights function separately and in different ways.

 SEPARATION OF A STATE POWER INTO THE TWO SYSTEMS OF THAT OF THE RULE OF LAW PROTECTING LIBERAL RIGHTS AND THAT OF THE HUMAN RULE SECURING SOCIAL RIGHTS

-In the functions of the rule of law protecting liberal rights, the strict separation of the three powers needs to function, and allotting them to one organization impairs that separation.
-Therefore we cannot allot them to one organization.
-In addition, also in the functions of the human rule securing social rights, the loose separation of the three powers needs to function, and we cannot allot them to one organization.
-However, we can allot the functions of the rule of law not to an organization but to a system including the three powers strictly separated.
-In addition, we can allot the functions of the human rule to another system including the three powers loosely separated.
-The former system can be looked upon as a strict one, and the latter as a loose one.
+Can we allot those functions divided into two groups to some organizations?
+In the functions protecting liberal rights, the strict separation of the three powers needs to function, and allotting them to one organization impairs that separation, and so we cannot allot them to one organization.
+In addition, also in the functions securing social rights, the loose separation of the three powers needs to function, and we cannot allot them to one organization.
+However, we can allot the functions protecting liberal rights not to an organization but to a system containing the three powers strictly separated.
+In addition, we can allot the functions securing social rights to another system containing the three powers loosely separated.
+The former can be looked upon as a strict system, and the latter as a loose system.
 Each state power can be separated into such two systems.
-The former system can be called the "System of the Rule of Law Protecting Liberal Rights (and Democratic and Separative Systems)," System of the Rule of Law, or System Protecting Liberal Rights (of a State Power).
-The latter system can be called the "System of the Human Rule Securing Social Rights," System of the Human Rule, or System Securing Social Rights (of a State Power).
+The former system can be called the "System of the Rule of Law Protecting Liberal Rights (and Democratic and Separative Systems)," System of the Rule of Law, System Protecting Liberal Rights, or L system (of a State Power).
+The latter system can be called the "System of the Human Rule Securing Social Rights," System of the Human Rule, System Securing Social Rights, or S system (of a State Power).

-The necessity of the separation of each state power into those two systems of that of the rule of law and that of the human rule in such a way will be explained later in detail.
+The necessity of the separation of each state power into those two systems of L system and S system thus will be explained later in details.
 Here only one piece of the necessity will be explained.
-Separating each state power into those two systems and making a split between them clear prevents the undesirable tendencies which the system of the human rule tend to fall into like the deviation from the social rights which was explained earlier, the majority's arrogance, politicians' collusion and corruption with private enterprises, flattering the people, and seeking the national interest excessively in the international society from infiltrating the system of the rule of law.
+Separating each state power into those two systems and making a split between them clear prevents the tendencies which S system tend to fall into like the deviation from the social rights explained earlier, politicians' collusion and corruption with private enterprises, the majority's arrogance, flattering the people, and seeking national interests excessively in the international society from infiltrating L system.

-The most grave in the deviation from social rights is the following.
-More and more from now on, the environment is aggravated, the resources are exhausted, the population of the world is increased, and the economy and citizens' lives are tightened.
-In those situations, it is the most important part of the security of social rights to preserve the environment, to make use of resources effectively, maintain the adequate population, to stabilize the economy, and to maintain civilians' minimum lives.
-It is very hard and requires the planning and carrying out of synthetic policies.
-In this situation, it is possible that the totalitarianism which display the pretext of the existence of human beings looms out, violate liberal rights, political rights, democratic systems, separations of powers, and the rule of law and run wildly to autocracy, despotism, and so on.
-Such totalitarianism, autocracy, despotism, and so on prefer their interest and cannot plan or carry out any appropriate policies.
-In addition, the planner in them do not compete one another or brush up themselves and cannot plan any appropriate policies.
-Therefore they do not function even for the security of social rights or the existence of human beings or living things.
-In contrast, when the system of the rule of law protecting liberal rights and that of the human rule securing social rights are separated, the following is possible.
-In the former system, all including the public armed forces and the civilian officers controlling it can only raise the purpose of protecting liberal rights and democratic and separative systems and cannot display the pretext of securing social rights or the existence of human beings.
-The public armed forces, which is the strongest power in order to run wildly to autocracy, despotism, or the like, is in the former system, and the latter system cannot use it.
-The public armed forces and the civilian officers are restrained by the strict democratic system, separation of the three powers, and rule of law in the former system.
-Moreover, not only this but also the following is done.
-The latter system can restrain the public armed forces with its own power of stopping or proposing to stop the services and permissions which it has been providing.
-In such ways, separating each state power into the two systems of that of the rule of law protecting liberal rights and that of the human rule securing social rights is the decisive way to prevent state powers from running wildly to totalitarianism, autocracy, despotism, or the like while displaying the pretext of the security of social rights, the existence of human beings, or the like.
+The most serious in the deviation from social rights is the following.
+More and more from now on, the environment is aggravated, natural resources are exhausted, the world population increase, and the economy and citizens' lives tighten.
+In those situations, it is the most important part of the security of social rights to preserve the environment, to preserve and make good use of natural resources, maintain the appropriate population, to stabilize the economy, and to maintain civilians' minimum lives.
+Though those are no more than a part of the security of social rights, they are very hard and requires the planning and carrying out of synthetic policies.
+In such situations, it is possible that a kind of totalitarianism which display the pretext of the existence of human beings or living things looms out, violates liberal rights and democratic and separative systems, that is, democratic systems including political rights, separations of powers including the separation of the three powers, and the rule of law, and run wildly to autocracy, massacres, great wars, and so forth.
+Then, the interests of the holders of political and economic powers precede, and no appropriate policies cannot be planned.
+In addition, the policies are not discussed freely and actively and go inappropriate.
+In addition, the planners of the policies lose themselves in the struggle for not policies but powers and cannot plan any appropriate policies.
+Therefore autocracy, totalitarianism, or the like does not function even for the security of social rights or the security of the existence of living things including human beings.
+When each state power is separated into the two systems of that of the rule of law protecting liberal rights (L system) and that of the human rule securing social rights (S system), the following is possible.
+The synthetic policies required for the security of social rights are made in S system and its periphery by means of liberal rights and democratic systems protected by L system.
+In L system, all including public armed forces and civilian officers controlling them can only raise the purpose of protecting liberal rights and democratic and separative systems and cannot display the pretext of securing social rights or the existence of human beings or living things.
+Public armed forces, which is the strongest power to run wildly to autocracy, massacres, great wars, and so forth is in L system, and S system cannot use it.
+Public armed forces and civilian officers controlling them are restrained by strict democratic and separative systems in L system.
+Moreover, S system can restrain the public armed forces with its own power of stopping or proposing to stop the services and permissions which it has been providing them with.
+Thus, separating each state power into the two systems of that of the rule of law protecting liberal rights and that of the human rule securing social rights is the decisive way to prevent state powers from running wildly to autocracy, totalitarianism, or the like while displaying the pretext of the security of social rights or the security of the existence of human beings or living things.
+That is, it is the decisive way to prevent the deviation from social rights.

 THE SEPARATION OF THE ORGANIZATIONS INTO THE TWO SYSTEM OF THAT OF THE RULE OF LAW PROTECTING LIBERAL RIGHTS AND THE SYSTEM OF THE HUMAN RULE SECURING SOCIAL RIGHTS

 As for the legislative power, in a lot of states, bicameral systems have been adopted, and the legislative power has consisted of two houses.
-It is possible that one of the two houses in such a bicameral system has the legislative functions of the rule of law protecting liberal rights and the other has the legislative functions of the human rule securing social rights and that they are independent of each other and restrain each other.
+It is possible that one of the two houses in such a bicameral system has the legislative functions protecting liberal rights and the other has the legislative functions securing social rights and that they are independent of each other and restrain each other and cooperate with each other when and where they need to.

-In addition, most of the administrative power in every state has already been separated into some departments.
-Out of such departments, it is possible that the police and the military, that is, the public armed forces and the civilian officers controlling and checking them have the administrative functions of the rule of law protecting liberal rights, and most of the other departments have the administrative functions of the human rule securing social rights.
+In addition, the administrative power in every state has already been ramified into some departments.
+Out of such departments, it is possible that the police and the military, that is, public armed forces and the civilian officers controlling and checking them have the administrative functions protecting liberal rights, and most of the other departments have the administrative functions securing social rights.

 In addition, in the judicial power, courts have already gotten independent of one another.
 Moreover, in each court, judges have already gotten independent of one another.
-Out of such courts or judges, It is possible that most of them have the judicial functions of the rule of law protecting liberal rights in the traditional way and that a part of them have the judicial functions of the human rule securing social rights in a new way.
+Out of such courts or judges, It is possible that a lot of them have the judicial functions protecting liberal rights in the traditional way and that a few of them have the judicial functions securing social rights in a new way.

-SEPARATION OF THE LEGISLATIVE POWER INTO THE TWO LEGISLATIVE HOUSES OF THAT OF THE RULE OF LAW PROTECTING LIBERAL RIGHTS AND THAT OF THE HUMAN RULE SECURING SOCIAL RIGHTS
+SEPARATION OF THE LEGISLATIVE POWER INTO THE TWO HOUSES OF THAT OF THE RULE OF LAW PROTECTING LIBERAL RIGHTS AND THAT OF THE HUMAN RULE SECURING SOCIAL RIGHTS

 Many states adopt bicameral systems in the modern world.
-However, a lot of them do not function.
-That is because the two houses in each of them are very similar.
-It is possible and necessary that one of the two houses in such a bicameral system has the legislative functions of the rule of law protecting liberal rights and that the other has the legislative functions of the human rule securing social rights.
-In addition, it is possible and necessary that the former house constitutes the system of the rule of law as a legislative power and exists and functions in the strict democratic system, the strict separation of three powers, and the strict rule of law and that the latter house constitutes the system of the human rule as another legislative power and exists and functions in the human democratic system and the loose separation of the three powers and the loose rule of law.
-When such possibility and necessity are realized, the former can be called the (Legislative) House (of the Rule of Law) (Protecting Liberal Rights) (and Democratic and Separative Systems), and the latter can be called the (Legislative) House (of the Human Rule) (Securing Social Rights).
+However, many of them do not function.
+That is because the two houses in each of them are almost homogenized.
+It is possible and necessary that one of such two houses has the legislative functions (of the rule of law) protecting liberal rights (and democratic and separative systems) and that the other has the legislative functions (of the human rule) securing social rights.
+In addition, it is possible and necessary that the former house constitutes the system of the rule of law as a legislative power and exists and functions in strict democratic and separative systems, that is, democratic systems including political rights, separations of powers including the separation of the three powers, and the rule of law and that the latter house constitutes the system of the human rule as another legislative power and exists and functions in human democratic systems and the loose separation of the three powers and the loose rule of law.
+When they are separated thus, the former can be called the (Legislative) House of the Rule of Law Protecting Liberal Rights (and Democratic and Separative Systems), the (Legislative) House of the Rule of Law, the (Legislative) House Protecting Liberal Rights (and Democratic and Separative Systems), or L House, and the latter can be called the (Legislative) House (of the Human Rule) Securing Social Rights, the (Legislative) House of the Human Rule, the (Legislative) House Securing Social Rights, or S house.

 It is possible and necessary that the constitution provide the ways of their separation in the following ways.

-It is possible and necessary that the constitution provides that the purpose of the former house is the protection of liberal rights, political rights, democratic systems, separations of powers, and the rule of law and that it provides the strict democratic system, the strict separation of the three powers, and the strict rule of law where the former should exist and function.
-It is possible and necessary that the constitution provides that the purpose of the latter house is the security of social rights, that it provides the human democratic system where the latter system should exist and function, and that it does provide or does not provide the loose separation of the three powers and the loose rule of law where the latter system should exist and function.
+It is possible and necessary that the constitution provides that the purpose of L system including L house is the protection of liberal rights and democratic and separative systems, that is, democratic systems including political rights, separations of powers including the separation of the three powers, and the rule of law and that it provides the strict democratic and separative systems where L system including L house should exist and function.
+It is possible and necessary that the constitution provides that the purpose of S system including S house is the security of social rights, that it provides the human democratic systems, the loose separation of the three powers, and the loose rule of law where S system including S house should exist and function.
+As far as those loose systems are concerned, it may be unnecessary that they are provided in the constitution.

-As for the legislation concerning the protection of the liberal rights, political rights, democratic systems, separations of powers, and the rule of law, it is possible and necessary that the constitution provides that the former house is given priority.
-As for the legislation concerning the security of social rights, it is possible and necessary that the constitution provides that the latter house is given priority.
-As for the legislation concerning liberal rights, political rights, and so on, it is possible and necessary that the constitution provides that the former house decides earlier and that the former's decision becomes law when the latter house decides differently and when the the former decides, for example, with more than two-thirds again.
-As for the legislation concerning social rights, it is possible and necessary that the constitution provides that the latter house decides earlier, and that the latter's decision becomes law when the former house decides differently and when the latter house decides, for example, with more than two-thirds again.
+As for the legislation concerning the protection of the liberal rights and democratic and separative systems, it is possible and necessary that the constitution provides that L house is given priority.
+As for the legislation concerning the security of social rights, it is possible and necessary that the constitution provides that S house is given priority.
+More closely, as for the legislation concerning liberal rights and democratic and separative systems, it is possible and necessary that the constitution provides that L house decides earlier and that L house's decision becomes laws when S house decides differently and when the L house decides, for example, with more than two-thirds again.
+As for the legislation concerning social rights, the contrary is possible and necessary.

-However, there are a few pieces of legislation concerning things where the protection of liberal rights, political rights, and so on and the security of social rights are intermingled and inseparable.
-For example, there are legislation concerning the whole of the budget and the tax, the ratification of comprehensive treaties, the appointment of the chief of the whole of the administrative power or that of the whole of the judicial power.
-However, it will be made clear later that they are separable though intermingled.
-There are few things which are inseparable though intermingled.
-If there were things inseparable, both houses could have equal authorities, which would not be so difficult.
+However, there are a few pieces of legislation where the protection of liberal rights and democratic and separative systems and the security of social rights seem to be intermingled and inseparable.
+For example, the following seem so.
+That is, legislation concerning the whole of the budget and the tax, the ratification of comprehensive treaties, the appointment of the chief of the whole of the administrative power or that of the whole of the judicial power seem so.
+However, when we look over them, we find that there are unexpectedly a few pieces which are really so.
+If it were for things inseparable, both houses could have equal authorities, which would not be so difficult.
+Now let us look over the pieces of legislation which seem to be intermingled and inseparable.

-It is possible and necessary that the former house is given priority concerning the legislation dealing with the violation of liberal rights, political rights, democratic systems, separations of powers, and the rule of law and illegal and unconstitutional behaviors by public officers, whether they are in the system of the rule of law or that of the human rule or the legislative power, the administrative one, or the judicial one or whether they are military officers or civil ones or bosses or subordinates.
-Above all, if the illegal or unconstitutional behavior is the corruption of the chief of the administrative power in the system of the human rule, it is possible and necessary that the former house is given priority.
+It is possible and necessary that the L house is given priority concerning the legislation dealing with the violation of liberal rights and democratic and separative systems and illegal and unconstitutional behaviors by public officers, whether they are in L system, in S system, in the legislative power, in the administrative one, or the judicial one or whether they are military or civil officers or higher or lower officers.
+Above all, if the illegal or unconstitutional behavior is the corruption of the chief of the administrative power in S system, it is possible and necessary that L house is given priority.
 That is, it is not at all that each system should exclusively treat its own illegal and unconstitutional behaviors.

-If the legislative power has the initiative concerning the amendment of the constitution, because the constitution is the core of the rule of law, it is possible and necessary that the former house is given priority.
+If the legislative power has the initiative concerning the amendment of the constitution, because the constitution is the core of the rule of law, it is possible and necessary that L house is given priority.
 Even if the amendment is concerned with social rights or the security of them, it is possible and necessary.

-As for the discussion and decision of budgets, it is possible and necessary that the budget is divided into the two parts of that concerning the protection of liberal rights, political rights, and so on and that concerning the security of social rights and that each house discuss and decide its own part preferentially in such a way as was explained above.
-For example, it is possible and necessary that the former house is given priority concerning the maintenance cost of the military, the police, the judicial power, the legislative power excluding the latter house and that the latter house is given priority concerning the maintenance cost of the other organizations.
-At the last stage, it is possible and necessary that the whole of the budget is decide with their equal authority.
+As for the discussion and decision of budgets, it is possible and necessary that the budget is divided into the two parts of that concerning the protection of liberal rights and democratic and separative systems and that concerning the security of social rights, and that each house discuss and decide its own part with such a priority as was explained above given.
+For example, it is possible and necessary that L house is given priority concerning the maintenance cost of the military, the police, the judicial power, and L house, and that S house is given priority concerning the maintenance cost of the other organizations.
+At the last stage of the decision of the whole of the budget, it is possible and necessary that the both houses have equal authorities to decide.

-Anyway, by separating the legislative power into the two houses of the house of the rule of law and that of the human rule, the general electors can distinguish the candidates suitable for each house and elect them.
-Simply, the strict are suitable for the former house, and the flexible are suitable for the latter house.
+By separating the legislative power into the two houses of L house and S house thus, the general electors can distinguish the candidates suitable for each house and elect them.
+Simply, the strict are suitable for L house, and the flexible are suitable for S house.
+Though the following may sound extreme argumentation, genius is unnecessary and harmful in and around L system, and it is necessary and possible to a degree in and around S system.

-As for the public cost and tax, because the legislative power is separated into only two houses, the separation does not cause the increase of the public cost and tax when compared with traditional bicameral systems.
+As for the public cost and tax, because the legislative power is separated into only two houses, the separation does not cause the increase of public cost and tax when compared with traditional bicameral systems.

 SEPARATION OF THE ADMINISTRATIVE POWER

-From the beginning, it was wrong that a president or a prime minister holds the whole of the administrative power, which is a gigantic power, including them.
-By separating it into the police and military and the other part, we can prevent the whole of the administrative power from running wildly and prevent its chief from abusing it to a great degree.
+From the beginning, it was wrong that a president or a prime minister holds the whole of the administrative power, which is a gigantic power, including public armed forces.
+By separating it into public armed forces and the civilian officers controlling them on the one hand, and the other part of the administrative power and those controlling it on the other hand, we can prevent the whole of the administrative power from running wildly and being abused to a great degree.

 It seems that the policies and administrations by the administrative power are all linked and that they should be arranged synthetically.
-Whether or not the state or nation goes to war affects its economy and employment, above all, its munitions industry.
+For example 1, it seems that whether or not the state or nation goes to war affects its economy and employment, above all, in its munitions industry.
 However, such linkage never brings good effect on anything including its own economy and employment in the long run.
 It is only temporarily, at most, for the first half of the war that it seems to bring good effect.
-In addition, it seems that expansion of armaments affects its economy and employment, too.
-However, it prompts the formation of military-industrial complexes, their further expansion, unnecessary conflicts in the international society, and the increase of military costs, and make citizens' daily lives tight.
-It is necessary that such linkage between war and the expansion of armaments on the one hand and the economy on the other needs to be broken.
-In order for it to be possible, it is possible and necessary that the military and the police belong to the system of the rule of law, that the other departments of the administrative power belong to that of the human rule, and that they are separated.
+For example 2, it seems that expansion of armaments affects its economy and employment, too.
+However, it prompts the formation of what is called military-industrial complexes, their further expansion, unnecessary conflicts in the international society, and the increase of military costs, and make citizens' daily lives tight.
+It is necessary that such linkage between war and the expansion of armaments on the one hand and the economy and employment on the other hand needs to be broken off.
+In order to break off that linkage, it is necessary that the military and the police, and the civil officers controlling them belong to L system, that the other departments of the administrative power belong to S system, and that they are separated, and these are possible.

 SEEMINGLY INSEPARABLE ORGANIZATIONS

 The department of finance and tax and that of diplomacy, cannot be separated in such easy ways.
-Then let us do it.
+Then, let us do it.

 DEPARTMENTS OF FINANCE AND TAX

-Therefore it is possible and necessary that the department of finance and tax and that for banknotes' issue be incorporated into the system of the human rule securing social rights.
-Then, though the money of the system of the rule of law is managed by that of the human rule, it is necessary and is not impossible.
+Therefore it is possible and necessary that the department of finance, that of tax, that for the issue of currency, and so forth are incorporated into S's part of the administrative power in S system.
+Then, though the money of L system is managed by S system, it is necessary and is not impossible.
 From the beginning, most individuals and public and private organizations deposit their money in some public or private organizations, let them manage it, and withdraw it when necessary.
-The system of the rule of law can do it, too.
+L system can do it, too.

-Second, the system of the human rule has not only its own power to stop or propose to stop the services and permissions which it has been providing but also its own power to stop the withdrawal of the money of that of the rule of law which it has been keeping and managing.
-For example, when the military or the civil officers controlling it in the system of the rule of law run wildly to the expansion of armaments or a war while violating the constitution, the law, and the international law, the system of the human rule has the power of not letting them to withdraw their money.
-Those powers including that which has been found here can be called (its own) power to stop (or to propose to stop) the service, permission, and money (which it has been providing and keeping).
+Here we find the following.
+Public armed forces are controlled in L system, the public money is kept and managed in S system, and S system keeps and manages even the money of L system.
+S system has not only its own power to stop or propose to stop the services and permissions with which it has been providing us but also the power to stop the withdrawal of the money of L system which it has been keeping and managing.
+For example, when the military or the civil officers controlling it in L system run wildly to the expansion of armaments or a war while violating the constitution, domestic laws, and international laws, S system has the power of not letting them withdraw their money.
+That which has been found here is included S system's own power to stop (or to propose to stop) the services and permissions (with which it has been providing us) in these books.
+Or, when it needs to be emphasized, the words of services and permissions will be accompanied by that of money.

-As the result of those, the system of the human rule gains power.
-Though those heterogeneous powers cannot be simply compared, its power increased would be not much inferior to that of the system of the rule of law.
+As a result, S system gains power.
+Though those heterogeneous powers cannot be simply compared, its increased power would be not much inferior to that of the L system.
 However, it does not happen that its power goes too intense to keep balance of power.
-That is because the public armed forces need to guards the system of the human rule, too, and because the former takes charge of the lives of the officers of the latter as well as general citizens'.
+That is because the public armed forces need to guards S system, too, and because the former takes charge of the life of the officers of S system as well as general citizens'.

 SEPARATION OF THE DEPARTMENT OF DIPLOMACY

-Here we find the following three points.
+Here we find the following four points.

-The legislative house of the rule of law protecting liberal rights can constitutes its own organization and committee for its own diplomacy, and that committee can oversee that organization.
-In addition, when some representatives need to attend some international conferences or meetings, the chief of the committee or the organization or those who are nominated from the committee or the organization by the committee can attend them.
-In addition, as for the matters where the resolution of the legislative power is necessary like ratification of treaties, after that committee resolve, the plenary session of the legislative house of the rule of law can resolve preferentially in such a way as was explained earlier.
-Though the possibility of the members of this committee's attending it and its plenary session is smaller than that of those of the other committee's because of the attendance of international conferences or meetings, those members can attend and vote remotely.
-The speech and vote by the members at sites of diplomacy are often more proper than others.
+First, in L system, the following are possible.
+The legislative house of the rule of law protecting liberal rights (L house) can constitutes an administrative organization and a committee for the diplomacy in L system, and that committee can oversee that organization.
+In addition, when some representatives need to attend some international conferences or meetings, those, whether they belong to that committee or that organization, who are nominated by that committee can attend them.
+In addition, as for the matters where the resolution of the legislative power is necessary like ratification of treaties, after that committee resolve, with such a priority as was explained earlier given to L house, the legislative power can resolve.
+Though the possibility of the members of that committee's attending it and its plenary session is smaller than that of those of the other committee's because of the attendance of international conferences or meetings, it is possible and necessary that those members are qualified to attend and vote remotely.
+The speech and vote by the members at sites of diplomacy will often be more proper than others.

-When we look over such things in such a way, we find that the responsibility of this committee is very heavy.
+When we look over such things thus, we find that the responsibility of that committee is very heavy.
 It is involved in whether or not it can stop war, whether or not it can disarm, whether or not it can abolish and prevent totally destructive means.
-However, from the beginning, the responsibility of this legislative house of the rule of law protecting liberal rights and of its committees are very heavy like the committee controlling the police and that controlling the military.
+However, from the beginning, the responsibility of L system and L house and of its committees in general are very heavy like the committee controlling the police and that controlling the military.
 We had better assign such heavy responsibility not to individuals like presidents or prime ministers but to organizations.
-Though it often happens that "everybody's business is nobody's business," it is more dreadful that an individual abuses such responsibility and runs wildly to autocracy or despotism, to war, or to expansion of armaments.
+Though it can happen that "everybody's business is nobody's business," it is more dreadful that an individual abuses such responsibility and runs wildly to autocracy, totalitarianism, war, or the like.
 Such dreadfulness of the abuse of responsibility has often been experienced in the history.
-Irresponsibility is better than abuse of responsibility.
+As far as the functions of S system are concerned, irresponsibility is better than the abuse of responsibility.
 However, that would be the case if everybody's business were nobody's business also in those committees.
 There is no evidence that committees in legislative powers are more irresponsible than traditional presidents or prime ministers.
-Those can be applied to each of the committees of the legislative house of the rule of law respectively controlling the police and the military.

-In contrast, the functions of diplomacy of the system of the human rule securing social rights can be entrusted to the chief of the part of the administrative power of the system of the human rule and an organization consisting diplomats specialized in economy, welfare, culture, education, preservation of the nature, and so on.
+In contrast, the diplomatic functions in S system can be entrusted to the chief of S's part of the administrative power or an diplomatic organization in S's part.
 It is in this position that their abilities to make technical and synthetic policies have a great effect.

-It is not only in each state power but also in the international society or the world or the international or world organizations that the separation of powers into the two systems of that of the rule of law and that of the human rule is possible and necessary.
-Therefore it is possible and necessary that international meetings and negotiations be separated into the two systems, and that each of the representatives of the two systems in each state attend each of them.
+It is not only in each state power but also in the the international or world organizations that the separation of powers into the two systems of that of the rule of law protecting liberal rights (L system) and that of the human rule securing social rights (S system) is possible and necessary.
+Therefore it is possible and necessary that international meetings and negotiations are separated into the two systems, and that the representatives of the two systems in each state attend those in their own system.

 DISSOLUTION OF TRADITIONAL PRESIDENTS OR PRIME MINISTERS

-Distinguished from the traditional presidents or prime ministers who had all the administrative power, those who manages the part of the administrative power excluding the whole of the public armed forces and excluding the part of diplomacy concerning national defense, collective security, disarmament, and so on can be called the Chief (of the Part) of the Administrative Power of the Human Rule Securing Social Rights, Chief (of the Part) of the Administrative Power of the Human Rule, or the Chief (of the Part) of the Administrative Power Securing Social Rights.
+Thus, it is possible and necessary that a traditional president or prime minister who held at least the whole of the administrative power is dissolved.
+Distinguished from a traditional president or prime ministers who had all the administrative power, the individuals or groups who manage S's part of the administrative power can be called the Chief (of the Part) of the Administrative Power of the Human Rule Securing Social Rights, the Chief (of the Part) of the Administrative Power of the Human Rule, or the Chief (of the Part) of the Administrative Power Securing Social Rights.

 ABOUT MUNICIPALITIES, FEDERATIONS, AND INTERNATIONAL OR WORLD ORGANIZATIONS

-However, their separation is not necessarily the same as that of a state.
-For example, in a federation, it is possible that the military are contained in the system of the rule of law of the federation, that the police are contained in the system of the rule of law of each state, that the legislation and adminstration concerning the economy are contained in the system of the human rule of the federation, and that the legislation and administration concerning cultural education are contained in the system of the human rule of each state.
+However, their separation is not necessarily the same as that of state powers.
+For example, in a federation, it is possible that the military are contained in L system of the federation, that the police are contained in L system of each state or municipality, that the legislation and administration concerning the economy are contained in S system of the federation, and that the legislation and administration concerning cultural education are contained in S system of each state or municipality.

 SEPARATION OF THE ADMINISTRATIVE POWER INTO THE TWO PARTS OF THAT OF THE SYSTEM OF THE RULE OF LAW PROTECTING LIBERAL RIGHTS AND THAT OF THE SYSTEM OF THE HUMAN RULE SECURING SOCIAL RIGHTS